 It can also be helpful to measure out your batter.
 I find that the easiest way to do this is to know how many cups of batter your recipes makes.
 For instance, my Perfect White Cake makes 4 cups of batter, so I know to add 2 cups to each pan.

 Now add your batter.
 I typically set my timer for five minutes less than the recipe suggests… this way I can monitor the cake closely in the final baking stages.
 Have a toothpick or small sharp knife on hand to test cake.

 If there are cracks insert into the cracks, otherwise just insert into middle of cake.
 If it comes out clean or with one or two crumbs, you are good to go!

 I once heard a famous baker say, “If you toothpick comes out clean your cake is over cooked and will be dry.”

 Here is the cake out of the oven.
 Slightly brown on top.
 Has pulled away from the sides.

 And is totally level.

 You can also use a long, sharp serrated knife to cut off any dome or excess on your cake.
-When I do that I almost always end up with a lopsided cake.

 Those are just a few tips that have helped me, and I hope they can help you too.